By Vina Medenilla

 Three things to consider in a balcony garden:

-If your available planting space at home has an abundant shade and with no direct sunlight, it is best to grow herbs and leafy greens that can thrive in shade, Rivera said.
+If your available planting space at home has abundant shade and no direct sunlight, it is best to grow herbs and leafy greens that can thrive in shade, Rivera said.

 Rivera’s north-facing balcony receives limited sunlight, so to resolve this, she started planting shade-tolerant ornamental plants and vegetables like pechay and tomatoes at first.